gottacatchenall/ms_ptl/README.md

 estimate of trait values (with uncertainty) for each species in $\mathcal{U}$.

-The _transfer learning_ component in particular comes from the first use of this methods to inpute latent representations of species based on their position in food-webs [@Strydom2022FooWeb;@Strydom2022GraEmb], although the method if flexible enough to be applied to either latent or observed traits.
+The _transfer learning_ component in particular comes from the first use of this method to impute latent representations of species based on their position in food-webs [@Strydom2022FooWeb;@Strydom2022GraEmb], although the method if flexible enough to be applied to either latent or observed traits.